rambling-dev/blog/content/post/2019-11-08-three-layer-cake.md

 # What is an aggregation service?
 An aggregation service is generally a restful webservice that aggregates across multiple micro services.
 When to use?
 Imagine you work at an e-commerce that is revamping the products section of its website.
-Your company has also adopted micro services, and the requirements state the product page needs bits of catalog, inventory, and pricing data.
-Since, your company definitely has domain bounded services you need fetch data from at least 3  domains.
+The requirements state the product page needs bits of catalog, inventory, and pricing data.
+The data is spread across three domain bounded micro-services.
 This is when the aggregation service is useful.
 It can also be described as an orchestration service.

 ## Breaking down the three layer cake
 The three layer cake can be broken down into controllers, services, and repositories.
-Spring also conveniently provides annotations to represent each layer.
+A core goal is to support changes to the external layers without changing the business logic of of the application.
+The controller should fully encapsulate the externally exposed api while the applications external downstream apis are encapsulated in repositories.
+The service layer **Always** only uses internal data types.
+The service should **never** be exposed to the type of the HTTP response body or the types of the external data sources.
+The example code uses Java and Spring but the concepts applies to other languages and frameworks.
+There will be a future post on how to use Spring to handle cross cutting concerns such as authentication, bean validation, configuration, error handling and logging.

+{{<mermaid>}}
+sequenceDiagram
+    participant consumer
+    participant ProductsController
+    participant ProductService
+    participant InventoryFacade
+    participant CatalogRepository
+    participant PricingRepository
+    participant InventoryRepository
+    participant LegacyInventoryRepository
+    consumer->>ProductsController: GET /v2/products/{upc}
+    ProductsController->>ProductService: get Product for ProductRequest
+    ProductService-xCatalogRepository: fetch data
+    ProductService-xPricingRepository: fetch data
+    ProductService-xInventoryFacade: fetch data from multiple sources
+    InventoryFacade-xInventoryRepository: fetch data
+    InventoryFacade-xLegacyInventoryRepository: fetch data
+    InventoryFacade-xProductService: ProductInventoryData
+    CatalogRepository-xProductService: ProductCatalogData
+    PricingRepository-xProductService: ProductPricingData
+    Note over ProductService: create Product from ProductCatalogData, ProductPricingData, and InventoryFacade ProductService->>ProductsController: Product
+    ProductsController->>consumer: HTTP status 200, body Product resource in v2 format
+{{< /mermaid >}}

 #### package structure
 ```